-The most effective way of minimizing erosion is to guarantee a permanent surface cover on the soil surface, such as trees, pasture or meadow.
-However, compared to original forest soils, the soil in pasture fields and croplands have less capacity to hold up and are more susceptible to erosion.
-These soils also have less capacity to absorb water, which makes flooding (and its economic, social and environmental impacts) more common.
+The most effective way of minimizing erosion is to guarantee a permanent surface cover on the soil surface, such as trees, pasture, or meadow.
+However, compared to original forest soils, soils in pasture fields and croplands have less capacity to hold up and are more susceptible to erosion.
+These soils also have less capacity to absorb water, which makes flooding (and its economic, social, and environmental impacts) more common.

-1. Deforestation For Agriculture Is One Of The Causes Of Soil Erosion
+1. Deforestation for Agriculture Is One of the Top Causes of Soil Erosion

 The increasingly high demand of a growing population for commodities such as coffee, soybean, palm oil or wheat is clearing land for agriculture.
 Unfortunately, clearing autochthonous trees and replacing them with new tree crops that don’t necessarily hold onto the soil increases the risks of soil erosion.
 With time, as topsoil (the most nutrient-rich part of the soil) is lost, putting agriculture under threat.

 2. Soil Erosion is Also Caused by Overgrazing, Which Causes Floods too